surniaulula/wpsso-wc-shipping-delivery-time/readme.txt

 * Select min / max transit times for WooCommerce shipping zones and methods.
 * Increment handling and transit times in half-hours and/or half-days.

-Provides shipping delivery time information to the [WPSSO Core Premium plugin](https://wpsso.com/) for Schema (aka Schema.org) shippingDetails, OfferShippingDetails, and ShippingDeliveryTime markup.
+<strong>Provides shipping delivery time information to the [WPSSO Core Premium plugin](https://wpsso.com/) for Schema shippingDetails, OfferShippingDetails, and ShippingDeliveryTime markup.</strong>

 <!-- /about -->